web design blog | web chatbot

 As Margaret Mayer, VP of Software Engineering at Capital One said, “The easiest-to-use technologies are the hardest to build.”

-Most articles about AI bots are published by developers who will claim that they improve customer service, are very affordable, very easy to use and set-up, and will increase customer satisfaction.
+Most articles about bots are published by developers who will claim that they improve customer service, are very affordable, very easy to use and set-up, and will increase customer satisfaction.
 Some feedback from companies relying on artificial intelligence to improve their customer relationships however is not so glowing.

-4. Limitations of chatbots
+4. Limitations of a chatbot

 A survey conducted by Userlike shows that repondents found them fast and convenient, but with limitations.
 And people aged over 50 are less likely to use these bots.